eoghanmccarthy/interview-questions/README.md

 # Interview Questions with Tests

-This project contains React and JavaScript interview questions with failing tests.
+This project contains React interview questions with failing tests.
 The goal is to show candidates failing tests and ask them to fix the code to make the tests pass.

 ## Setup